whinc/RatingBar/readme.md

 ### RatingBar

-A RatingBar that is easy to use and customise
+A RatingBar that is easy to use and custom.

 ![](./screenshot.gif)